docelic/fluence/README.md

   * [ ] (web)  Configuration page: title of the wiki, rights of the files, etc. should be configurable
   * [x] (edit) Handle `[[tag]]`: markdown extended to search in the page index (url and title)
   * [ ] (conf) Handle environemnt variables in a .env file
+  * [ ] (core) Index the internal links of a page to update them if a page is move or the title changed.

 ### Other